 Instructions

-- Prepare the Vinaigrette: In a small bowl, combine ¼ cup olive oil, fresh lemon juice, honey, poppy seeds, and Dijon mustard.
-Whisk vigorously until the dressing is smooth and emulsified.
-Season with a pinch of black pepper.
-Divide the vinaigrette evenly among six small, leak-proof containers and set aside.
+- Make vinaigrette: Whisk olive oil, lemon juice, honey, poppy seeds, and Dijon until emulsified.
+Season with a pinch of pepper.
+Divide among six small, leak-proof containers.

 Notes

-- Ingredient Substitutions: Arugula or baby kale are great alternatives to spinach.
-You can also swap strawberries for blueberries or blackberries, and pecans for toasted almonds or walnuts.
+- Ingredient swaps: Arugula or baby kale for spinach.
+Strawberries can be swapped with blueberries or blackberries.
+Pecans can be replaced with toasted almonds or walnuts.

 Nutrition Information